ChannaveerS/Unreal-Engine-Blueprints/README.md

 - **Enhanced environment textures** for the play area and room.
 - **Improved door design** by adding a **frame**.

+## Video included in the project repo for the intro

+1 .
+Installation & Setup

+2. Open Unreal Engine.

+3. Clone the repository or download the project files.

+4. Open the .uproject file.

+5. Ensure all required assets are in place.

+6. Press Play to test animations and interactions.

 ## How to Play
 1. Walk into the room to **turn on the point light**.
 2. Press **E** near the door to **open/close** it.